ClaudiaECarroll/Intro_to_Python/homework_lesson_1.md

 We will review the solutions at the beginning of class on Wednesday.

+3. Complete the Class One Exercise Sheet

-3. Install anaconda, visual studio code and Jupyter Notebook:
+4. Install anaconda, visual studio code and Jupyter Notebook:

 **Linux**